- Different areas of consumer, FMCG and retail

 The process of designing, making, moving and selling the large number of products available to consumers requires many people working collaboratively who have their own specialism.
 Here are the types of job available to you when working in the consumer, FMCG and retail sector:

-As a supply chain manager or logistics manager, you’re responsible for the transportation process of materials and products.
+As a logistics and supply chain manager, you’re responsible for the transportation process of materials and products.
 This means booking transport systems and warehouse space to accommodate the movement.
 You also make sure budgets and timeframes for deliveries are kept to.

 Supply chain managers work on a larger scale than logistics managers.
 As a supply chain manager, you work with the entire movement process whereas logistics managers deal with one section of moving the product to stores, for example overseeing the transport of raw materials to a factory.

 Learn about what is operations and supply chain.